baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_Linux.md

 We run `root> netplan apply` to make the new setup take effect. if we want mask to be 255.255.255.0, we put cidr to be 24.
 {: .fs-2 }

+We can check active internet connection with the command `> sudo netstat -lntp` {: .fs-2 }